• Home

 Marble Birthday Cake

-Published: May 20, 2022 · Modified: Jun 20, 2022 by Lee · This post may contain affiliate links · 4 Comments .
+Published: May 20, 2022 · Modified: Feb 21, 2026 by Lee · This post may contain affiliate links · 6 Comments .

 Jump to Recipe

 This Marble Birthday Cake is the perfect cake for chocolate and vanilla lover's alike!
 It's a soft vanilla and chocolate marbled cake with alternating vanilla and chocolate frosting!
-The batter is super simple to make, no machine required and best yet, it's gluten free, nut free, eggless and easily vegan!
+The batter is super simple to make, no mixer required and best yet, it's gluten free, nut free, eggless and easily vegan!

 Jump to:

-• Reasons to Love This Cake
+• Reasons to Love This Marble Cake Recipe

 • Ingredient Notes